aws-samples/amazon-sagemaker-secure-mlops/README.md

 ## Setup CI/CD pipelines

 ### Setup CodeCommit repository and notifications
+To use CI/CD pipelines you must setup CodeCommit repository and configure notifications on pipeline status changes.

++ Setup CodeCommit repository

++ Create SNS topic to receive notifications

 ### Setup pipelines
 To setup all CI/CD pipelines run the following command from the solution directory: